NShanklin22/Self-Improvement-Data-Project/readme.txt

 The data can be pulled by current day, month (int 1-12), date range, and current week

 After pulling data the user can create various matplotlib graphs with the data

+As a result of working on this project I have greatly increased my programming study time and reduced the amount of time I play video games.